wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.VI.5

 <p class=fip id=p5>
-5.&emsp;Fear is always a sign of strain, arising whenever what you want conflicts with what you do.
+5. Fear is always a sign of strain, arising whenever what you want conflicts with what you do.
 ²This situation arises in two ways: First, you can choose to do conflicting things, either simultaneously or successively.
 3This produces conflicted behA.V.I.our, which is intolerable to you because the part of the mind that wants to do something else is outraged.
 ⁴Second, you can behave as you think you should, but without entirely wanting to do so.